intuit/costBuddy/README.md

    ```
 >Type "yes" and enter

 5. Child account data will be visible in Grafana after the next `CloudWatch scheduler` run.
-But if you want to see the data immediately execute steps # `5, 7, 9` from  `Parent Account Deployment`.
+   Execute steps # `5, 7, 9 ` from  `Parent Account Deployment`.

 ##  Adding a new child accounts into costBuddy :